 The official County record for each current or former employee, maintained in the Human Resources Department, which may include application forms, dates of employment, status changes for position changes, promotions, step increases, leaves of absence, benefit information, performance evaluations and rebuttals, letters of commendation, disciplinary actions, pay rates, and other pertinent information.
+The official Personnel file may include electronic records in Workday.
 (Departments may maintain records including, but not limited to, payroll records, time sheets, leave requests, etc. Medical documentation is to be maintained in Human Resources only.)